Sub-dimensional Mardia measures of multivariate skewness and kurtosis

 We consider a trivariate windspeed dataset produced by Yip \cite{Yip2018} with the Weather Research and Forecasting (WRF) model.
 The three components correspond to bi-weekly mid-day windspeed during the period 2009-2014 at three locations near Dumat Al Jandal, the first wind farm currently under construction in Saudi Arabia.
 It is important to study the distributional properties of this trivariate windspeed vector because they are crucial for understanding wind patterns that will influence the production of electricity by the nearby wind farm.
 In particular, it is of interest to assess whether a Gaussian distribution is suitable, or a non-Gaussian model needs to be developed.

 The dataset consists of $n=156$ trivariate windspeed vectors.
-A Ljung-Box test reveals no indication of serial dependence, hence the data are treated as a random sample from a three-dimensional distribution.
-The p-values of the various tests are listed in Table~\ref{tab:realdatapvalues}.
-At the 5\% level, Mardia's tests support skewness but do not reject a Gaussian kurtosis.
+A Ljung-Box test reveals no indication of serial dependence, hence, the dataset is treated as a random sample from a three-dimensional distribution.
+The p-values of the various tests are listed in \autoref{tab:realdatapvalues}.
+At the 5\% level, the Mardia tests support skewness but do not reject a Gaussian kurtosis.
 Our global tests, however, reject both symmetry and Gaussian kurtosis, suggesting that a non-Gaussian distribution would be more suitable to model these data.
 Looking at our sub-dimensional tests, we observe that skewness is rejected in all sub-dimensions, whereas Gaussian kurtosis is rejected only for the $q=1$ dimensional marginals.
-Among the other seven tests of normality, four of them reject Gaussianity whereas the other three do not.
+Among the other twelve tests of Gaussianity, only three reject Gaussianity whereas the remaining nine cannot.

-In summary, our new tests suggest to use a non-Gaussian distribution to model these data and provide additional information about the non-Gaussian behavior in sub-dimensional components of the trivariate distribution.
+In summary, our new tests suggest to use a non-Gaussian distribution to model these data.
+They provide additional information about the non-Gaussian behavior in sub-dimensional components of the trivariate distribution.